jfhbrook/public/old-memes/viu/README.md

 ## no, I mean *how??*

-before publishing, I download and unpack an official release tarball for viu and use [cross](https://github.com/cross-rs/cross) to build vue for common
+before publishing, I download and unpack an official release tarball for viu and use [cross](https://github.com/cross-rs/cross) to build viu for common
 architectures:

 - linux x64